Obtaining a legitimately good mold inspection can be tricky. Kind of like finding a diamond in the rough.

 For anyone particularly sensitive, like those with asthma or who are immunocompromised, the effects can progress even faster and have a larger impact.⁵

-SYMPTOMS CAN RANGE FROM MILDLY IRRITATING LIKE:
+SYMPTOMS CAN RANGE FROM MILDLY IRRITATING, LIKE:

-• Brain fog
+- Brain fog

-• Coughing
+- Coughing

-• Fungal Infections (like Athlete’s Foot)
+- Fungal Infections (like Athlete’s Foot)

-• Fatigue
+- Fatigue

-• Congestion
+- Congestion

-• Runny Nose
+- Runny Nose

 TO MORE SEVERE LIKE:

-• Respiratory Issues
+- Respiratory Issues

-• Digestive Issues
+- Digestive Issues

-• Neurological Problems
+- Neurological Problems

-• Immunosuppression
+- Immunosuppression

-• Chronic Fatigue
+- Chronic Fatigue

-• Joint Pain
+- Joint Pain

-A proper inspection should then take a few hours and use a variety of methodologies.
-Some testing data you should expect to see are:
+A proper mold inspection should then take a few hours and use a variety of methodologies.

-• Types of molds present
+- Types of molds present

-• Quantities of each mold
+- Quantities of each mold

-• Potential spore presence in the HVAC system
+- Potential spore presence in the HVAC system

-• Presence of mycotoxins (a harmful toxin produced by molds)
+- Presence of mycotoxins (a harmful toxin produced by molds)

 Don’t be afraid to ask questions about their experience as well.
 What’s their work experience, what training have they had, what’s their process, what tests will they run, and do they have any limitations?

-You want someone qualified to test your home so understanding their priorities and experience will help you pick the right person.
+You want someone qualified to test your home, so understanding their priorities and experience will help you pick the right person.

-Pricing might also seem like a huge determinant factor, but going with the “cheaper option” will more than likely leave gaps in your testing results.
+Pricing might also seem like a huge determining factor, but going with the “cheaper option” will more than likely leave gaps in your testing results.
 Why were they cheaper in the first place?
-Asking questions and knowing what to expect from a mold inspection will help you narrow down your list of who to work with.
+Asking questions and knowing what to expect from a home mold inspection will help you narrow down your list of who to work with.

-WHY REMEDIATION NEEDS A MOLD INSPECTOR
+WHY REMEDIATION NEEDS A MOLD INSPECTION

 The testing will also make sure that you can find the remediation team that works best for your particular situation.
-Not all remediation companies are created equal and not all mold circumstances are the same.
+Not all remediation companies are created equal, and not all mold circumstances are the same.
 Some companies, for example, don’t have enough background education to properly remediate homes for mycotoxins.
-So, if you have these microscopic toxins in your home, you’ll need to find a company that can include this in their treatment protocol.
+So, if you have these microscopic toxins in your home, you’ll need to find a company that can include this in its treatment protocol.

 UNDERSTANDING YOUR INDOOR AIR QUALITY